wiseman-timelord/DownLord/README.md

 # DownLord
 ## Status: Beta
 - Revisited 2025/02.
 Improved, Fixed, and Upgraded, but there are still issues...
-1. It messes up the download.
+1. It messed up the download, now testing the fix for this.
 - Features needing testing...
 1. Setup menu.
 2. Platforms other than huggingface.